Type your search terms and pause for instant results.

-After the disappearance of the Lucayans from the Turks and Caicos, the uninhabited Caicos Islands only saw the occasional visit from pirates, or navel patrols until the latter 1700s, when displaced
+After the disappearance of the Lucayans from the Turks and Caicos, the uninhabited Caicos Islands only saw the occasional visit from pirates or naval patrols until the latter 1700s, when displaced

-Loyalist from what became the United States were given grants of land in the Turks and Caicos by the UK Crown.
+Loyalists from what became the United States were given grants of land in the Turks and Caicos by the British Crown.

 The Loyalists went on to build extensive plantations, primarily on the islands of North Caicos, Middle Caicos, and Providenciales.
-These agriculture attempts were initially quite successful, and exported what was considered to be some of the best cotton in the region.
+These cotton and sugar cane agriculture attempts were initially quite successful, and exported what was considered to be some of the best cotton in the region.